Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 When it was time to register for the 2015 Integrity Toys W Club, you were able to purchase some exclusive

-inspired by Don Johnson in his role as James "Sonny" Crockett from Miami Vice, especially
+Ollie Lawson is inspired by Don Johnson in his role as James "Sonny" Crockett from Miami Vice, especially

 almost married in the Jem cartoon.
-This doll's hair and clothing are the same colors and style as

-This is the most accepted Jem substitute doll out of them all among Jem fans, but some fans are
+This is the most accepted Jem substitute doll out of them all, among Jem fans, but some fans are

 still requesting an official Jeff.